 Ranging from your location to your scheduling needs, there are numerous factors that can impact the final cost of shredding services.
 As a result, it’s important you keep things like how much you have to shred in mind because based on those various cost factors you may want to adjust your shredding strategy in order to improve your overall cost efficiency.

-Learn more in this video or the transcription below about the different shredding options like mobile, off site, and drop off shredding with information including their base costs, details on the separate factors that can impact your final shredding cost, and how to tell which shredding service is best to meet your various needs.
+Learn more in this video or the transcription below about the different shredding options like mobile, off-site, and drop-off shredding with information including their base costs, details on the separate factors that can impact your final shredding cost, and how to tell which shredding service is best to meet your various needs.

-Mobile shredding services typically have a flat price around $130 – $175 for a project of 1-10 boxes.
-However, pricing varies based on location, project size, and other factors.
+| Mobile Shredding | With mobile shredding, a specialized truck with a built-in shredder comes to your location to shred on site.
+This method is suitable for any sized project. | Mobile shredding services typically have a flat price around $130 – $175 for a project of 1-10 boxes.
+However, pricing varies based on location, project size, and other factors. |

-With off site shredding, a truck is still sent to your location like with mobile, but instead of shredding on site, your materials are taken to an off site facility.
+| Off-Site Shredding | With off-site shredding, a truck is still sent to your location like with mobile, but instead of shredding on site, your materials are taken to an off site facility. | Off-site shredding usually is less expensive than mobile since it saves transportation time for providers. |

-Drop off is a priced by the point option as opposed to a flat cost (on average $1 per pound), making it ideal for when quantities don’t justify mobile or off site shredding.
+| Drop-Off Shredding | Drop-off shredding works like a walk-in service rather than needing to schedule and is designed with small-scale shredding in mind. | Drop-off shredding is priced by the point option as opposed to a flat cost (on average $1 per pound), making it ideal for when quantities don’t justify mobile or off-site shredding. |

-Ship ‘N’ Shred is also ideal for small-scale shredding, however, instead of personally bringing materials in, providers come to you to collect them.
+| Ship ‘N’ Shred | Ship ‘N’ Shred is also ideal for small-scale shredding, however, instead of personally bringing materials in, providers come to you to collect them. | On average, the cost of Ship ‘N’ Shred is $32 per box. |

-Usually, hard drive destruction is between $7-$20 per drive, and as the quantity increases the price decreases.
+| Hard Drive Shredding | Ship ‘N’ Shred is also ideal for small-scale shredding, however, instead of personally bringing materials in, providers come to you to collect them. | Usually, hard drive destruction is between $7-$20 per drive, and as the quantity increases the price decreases. |

-Consideration #1: How Much Do You Have to Shred?
+Consider How Much You Have to Shred

 The most efficient and convenient shredding option depends on how much you have to shred.